FREQUENTLY ASKED QUESTIONS

 8. How will the curriculum be developed?

 The Head Teacher and teaching staff will be responsible for developing the curriculum for each class level.
 The aim is for the curriculum to be relevant and engaging for students to deepen their learning.
 The curriculum will be broad and include introductory classes for both children, teens and adults who are learning Japanese for the first time.
 Most students have little or no previous Japanese language experience.
 The curriculum expands the integration of language development through the many cultural activities offered at the PJCI.

 Teaching materials will include new textbooks and materials as well as resources offered by the California Association of Japanese Language Schools.
-Additional supplemental materials will also be determined by the Head Teacher and the teaching staff.
+Additional supplemental materials will also be determined by the teaching staff.
 The curriculum will continually be assessed to ensure that it meets the needs of students.

 9. For students who don't have any Japanese language experience, will there be English instruction?

 Yes, some English instruction is used in introductory classes offered to those who are learning Japanese for the first time.
 The teaching staff will determine the appropriate level of English instruction needed to facilitate learning.

 10. Does the school offer cultural events for the students?

 Yes, Mirai Nihongo Gakuin will over several cultural events and experiences throughout the year.
 One goal is to increase students' exposure to Japanese activities such as the martial arts, odori, ikebana and taiko to integrate Japanese language instruction with participation in such activities.
 As muchas possible, the curriculum is context and project based and will offer an excellent opportunity to integrate the many programs currently offered by the PJCI.

 11. Can students earn high school credit?

 As a member of the California Association of Japanese Language Schools, students can take the credit test administered by the association each year.
 High school credits are accepted on a district by district basis.
 One of the goals of Mirai Nihongo Gakuin is for students to be prepared to take the credit test.

 12. What are school hours?